derekmarion/algo-linear-search/README.md

 # => [ 1, 3, 5 ]
 ```

-There are no tests for `global_linear_search` right now.
-Maybe the example above is a good starting point?
+We have added a few no tests for `global_linear_search` right now.
+Add some more to test your code.